SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 :::::: objectives

-- Understand the basic concepts of Continuous Integration and Continuous Delivery and why you would or would not use it.
+- Be able to explain the basic concepts of Continuous Integration and Continuous Delivery.
+- Be able to explain (identify three reasons) why Continuous Integration and Continuous Delivery should be used.
-- Identify freely available tools and services to implement these concepts in a research context.
-More specifically:
+- Be able to identify freely available tools and services to implement these concepts in a research context.
-  - The relationship between CI/CD and version control
+- Be able to explain the relationship between CI/CD and version control
-  - How to build a simple CI/CD pipeline or workflow
+- Be able to build a simple CI/CD pipeline or workflow
 ::::::

 The main goal is to create awareness of the concept of Continuous Integration and Continuous Delivery and some of the tools to support it.